memowaveB/MemoWave/README.md

-MemoWave is dedicated to neuroscience.
+MemoWave
 ========
+This section is dedicated to neuroscience.